-- Guidelines and Processes for Accredited Events for Physician Organizations
+- Proposal for Accredited Activities — Physician Organizations (PDF)

 Applications for accreditation should be submitted at least 8 weeks before the date that the first advertisement for the event will be printed.
 An additional $1000 fee will be charged for applications requiring an expedited review in less than 8 weeks.